Nazmul1582/user-agent-analytics-tool/README.md

 # A Lightweight User-Agent Analytics Tool

-This is a simple user-agent analytics tool using Express.js and using chart.js to show the analytics in a bar chart.
-This app tracks the user-agents from the request header of users api call and store in a json file using `fs` and `path` modules thougth a middleware.
-Also send a html file as response where user-agent analytics are showing in a bar chart.
+This is a simple user-agent analytics tool built with Express.js and utilizing chart.js to display analytics in a bar chart.
+This app tracks the user agents from the request headers of users' API calls and stores them in a JSON file using the `fs` and `path` modules through a middleware.
+Also, send an HTML file as a response where user-agent analytics are shown in a bar chart.

 ## Clone the repository